weak-kajuma/falcon3-3b-jpn-recipe/README.md

 The feature is ...

-- trained by japanese
+- Trained by japanese
-- trained in two stages: patch level and token level
+- Trained in two stages: patch level and token level
 - Suppression of unknown word generation by using byte fallback in SentencePiece tokenizer and conversion to huggingface Tokenizers format
 - Use of Mistral 2B